Vector-Hector/aktivisti/README.md

 # Aktivisti-frontend

-This project is the frontend application for the "Aktivisti".
+This project is the frontend application for "Aktivisti".
 It's a responsive Progressive Web App.

 ## General